ibrahimNsser/AutomationExerciseTestingProject/README.md

 You can run the automation suite in two ways:

 ### 1. Via TestNG Suite (Recommended)
-Right-click on the `testng.xml` file in the root directory and select:
+Right-click on the `TestingSuite.xml` file in the root directory and select:
 `Run As` -> `TestNG Suite`

 ### 2. Via Maven Command Line